Fernando García (composer)

-Fernando García (born July 4, 1930 in Santiago, Chile) is a Chilean composer.
+Fernando García (born July 4, 1930) is a Chilean composer.
 Active since 1956 he has done orchestral music, chamber music, etc. He studied with Juan Orrego-Salas and Gustavo Becerra-Schmidt, among others.
-His style is strongly influenced by serialism and aleatoric procedures.
+His style is influenced by serialism and aleatoric procedures.
 He also played a role in the beginnings of electroacoustic music in Chile, after a trip he made to France in the early 1950s where he heard musique concrete.
+He was born in Santiago, Chile.

-He worked for the Instituto de Extensión Musical of the University of Chile, and in 1962 he premiered his most important piece, the cantata América Insurrecta, which won an award at the Chilean Music Festival.
+He worked for the Instituto de Extensión Musical of the University of Chile, and in 1962 he premiered the cantata América Insurrecta, which won an award at the Chilean Music Festival.
 After the Chilean coup-d'état, he was forced into exile, first in Perú (1973-1979), and then in Cuba (1979-1990).
 He returned to his country in 1989 and joined the Faculty of Arts of the University of Chile where he taught musicology until 2009.

 In 2002, he received the National Prize for Musical Arts.
-And in 2013 was recognized by the Sociedad Chilena del Derecho de Autor (SCD) as one of the Fundamental figures of Chilean music.
+In 2013 he was recognized by the Sociedad Chilena del Derecho de Autor (SCD) as one of the Fundamental figures of Chilean music.